mxro/maxrohde-web/content/import/wordpress/shalveena/output-folder/2022/2022-09-10-cannellini-bean-salad-with-avocado-and-sweet-tomatoes/index.md

 ---
-title: "Cannellini Bean Salad with Avocado and Sweet Tomatoes"
+blog: shalveena.com
+categories:
+- lunch-and-dinner
+- recipes
+coverImage: img_7701.jpg
 date: "2022-09-10"
-categories:
-  - "lunch-and-dinner"
-  - "recipes"
 tags:
-  - "beans"
+- beans
-  - "clean-eating"
+- clean-eating
-  - "easy-salads"
+- easy-salads
-  - "shallys-favourites"
+- shallys-favourites
-  - "vegan"
+- vegan
-  - "vegan-recipes"
+- vegan-recipes
-  - "whole-food-plant-based"
+- whole-food-plant-based
-coverImage: "img_7701.jpg"
+title: Cannellini Bean Salad with Avocado and Sweet Tomatoes
 ---

 I've been trying to include more beans in out meals, but I'm not a huge bean fan so it's proving difficult!
 But I've found the perfect, quick, easy and delicious bean salad.
 And to my disbelief, I even found myself craving this one day! 😲